 The consolidated entity operates in one segment only, being Mineral Sands and Mineral Sands Technology Development in Australia.
+The measure used by the chief operating decision maker to evaluate performance is profit/loss before tax.

 (T) ACCOUNTING ESTIMATES AND JUDGEMENTS